-- When using external triggers, the line rate is determined by the trigger period. - The ExposureTime value cannot be longer than the trigger period. - See "ExposureMode = Timed" for detailed timings.
+- When using external triggers, the line rate is determined by the trigger period. - The ExposureTime value cannot be longer than the trigger period.

 Item Setting

 Trigger Mode On

 Trigger Selector Line Start

 Trigger Source Any

 Trigger Activation RisingEdge (rising edge of input signal) or FallingEdge (falling edge of input signal)

 Exposure Mode Timed (control via exposure time)

 Exposure Time Varies depending on settings.